There are a lot of ways to retire wealthy.

 Let’s look at a few of those now:

-However, single family homes also do not always provide the greatest return on investment (appreciation vs. cash flow), can be easily destroyed by bad tenants, and with the rising competition in the real estate marketplace they can be difficult to find properties that fit your criteria.
+However, single-family homes also do not always provide the greatest return on investment (appreciation vs. cash flow), can be easily destroyed by bad tenants, and with the rising competition in the real estate marketplace, it can be difficult to find properties that fit your criteria.

 Small Multifamily Properties

-These properties would include duplexes, triplexes, or 4-plexes and are found in nearly every community in America – though much more heavily in some neighborhoods versus others.
+These properties would include duplexes, triplexes, or 4-plexes and are found in nearly every community in America – although much more heavily in some neighborhoods versus others.

 Large Multifamily Properties

 These are the large apartment complexes you see, ranging from 5 units up to hundreds.
-These properties are financed using an entirely different bank division (commercial rather than the residential lending) and can require high down payments, shorter term lengths, and higher interest rates.
+These properties are financed using an entirely different bank division (commercial rather than residential lending) and can require high down payments, shorter-term lengths, and higher interest rates.

-Commercial properties rang from shopping malls, convenience stores, restaurants, and more.
-With similar financing to large multifamily properties, 20-40% is the typical down payment requirements and again, the commercial department is who you’ll want to talk with at the bank.
+Commercial properties range from shopping malls, convenience stores, restaurants, and more.
+With similar financing to large multifamily properties, 20-40% is the typical down payment requirement, and again, the commercial department is who you’ll want to talk with at the bank.